I was all set to barbecue some baby back ribs but suddenly realized that something was wrong with the Traeger. It wasn’t working.

 If the auger is not turning and the motor is fine, know that the auger is typically jammed.
 Open the hopper and auger shaft to check if there are any pellets stuck inside.

-If there are any dirt, dust, moisture, or pellets inside, your Traeger auger is jammed.
+If there is any dirt, dust, moisture, or pellets inside, your Traeger auger is jammed.
 Clear an auger jam by the method explained above.

 Preventing your pellets from moisture is the key to preventing an auger jam.
 So make sure the pellets are not puffy before putting them into the hopper.